 - The prognosis is improved with early detection and intervention.

-- Speech and language in children; Talking Point
+Speech and language in children; I CAN's Talking Point

-- Westman M, Korkman M, Mickos A, et al; Language profiles of monolingual and bilingual Finnish preschool children at risk Int J Lang Commun Disord.
-2008 Nov-Dec;43(6):699-711.
+Westman M, Korkman M, Mickos A, et al; Language profiles of monolingual and bilingual Finnish preschool children at risk for language impairment.
+Int J Lang Commun Disord.
+2008 Nov-Dec43(6):699-711.

 Law J, Garrett Z, Nye C; Speech and language therapy interventions for children with primary speech and language delay or disorder.
 Cochrane Database Syst Rev. 2003(3):CD004110.

 McLaughlin MR; Speech and language delay in children.
 Am Fam Physician.
 2011 May 1583(10):1183-8.

 Morgan AT, Murray E, Liegeois FJ; Interventions for childhood apraxia of speech.
 Cochrane Database Syst Rev. 2018 May 305:CD006278. doi: 10.1002/14651858.CD006278.pub3.

 Pennington L, Parker NK, Kelly H, et al; Speech therapy for children with dysarthria acquired before three years of age.
 Cochrane Database Syst Rev. 2016 Jul 187:CD006937. doi: 10.1002/14651858.CD006937.pub3.

 Keegstra AL, Post WJ, Goorhuis-Brouwer SM; Effect of different treatments in young children with language problems.
 Int J Pediatr Otorhinolaryngol.
 2009 May73(5):663-6.
 Epub 2009 Feb 20.